rainestorme/murkmod/README.md

 > [!WARNING]
 > You should have unblocked developer mode in some capacity before following the instructions below, most likely by setting your GBB flags to `0x8000`, `0x8090`, or `0x8091`.

-Enter developer mode while enrolled and boot into ChromeOS.
+Enter developer mode (either while enrolled or unenrolled) and boot into ChromeOS.
 Connect to WiFi, but don't log in.
 Open VT2 by pressing `Ctrl+Alt+F2 (Forward)` and log in as `root`.
 Run the following command:

 ```sh
 bash <(curl -SLk https://bit.ly/murkmod)